GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 SWATI: I think one of the things we see very frequently is that your firewalls have not been set up properly.
 And then somebody manages to get into your system and start doing either denial of service attacks, or brute forcing, or any of the other suspicious activities.

 MARK: I guess that means-- yeah.
-If I'm running my service on Google Cloud Platform, and someone's hacked me, then suddenly I don't have those resources on that machine available to me anymore.
+If I'm running my service on Google Cloud, and someone's hacked me, then suddenly I don't have those resources on that machine available to me anymore.
 If someone's trying our mine bit coins, or whatever it is the cool kids are doing these days, suddenly my CPU's--

 EMEKA: [INAUDIBLE] coins.